Also known as: Gene expression assay of breast cancer« Back to test list

 This test involves analysis of the activity of 50 genes

 RNA is extracted from a small section of formalin fixed tumour tissue, and RNA molecules from each of 50 genes are counted.
-These numbers, together with the tumour size and number of involved nodes, are combined to generate the intrinsic subtype and the Prosigna score.

 This test should only be requested by the specialist responsible for managing a woman’s decision-making regarding chemotherapy.
 The sample required is formalin fixed, paraffin-embedded tissue (FFPE).